 In Eczema (and also in other illnesses) all symptoms that are caused by underlying factors that must be discovered and treated in order for the symptoms to disappear permanently.

 Simultaneously clearing up associated allergies or overall immune weakness, If eczema co-exists or alternates with asthma or hay fever, merely treating the skin will not resolve the whole syndrome.

 Treating symptoms superficially, as done in conventional medicine, may act as a temporary palliative, but will not provide a lasting cure.
-Homeopathy aim to cure underlying causes of a disease as opposed to its surfacing systems proves to be an ultimately more efficient practice than conventional method.
+Homeopathy aims to cure the underlying causes of a disease as opposed to its surfacing systems proves to be an ultimately more efficient practice than the conventional method.

 We have 6 Homeopathy clinics in Mumbai, with experienced Homeopathy specialist to offer you detailed evaluation and our speciality homeopathy treatment for Eczema.

 We have a Homeopathy clinic in Adajana, Surat, with Senior Homeopathy specialist, trained at our Mumbai Clinic under Dr.Welling,M.D. to offer you detailed evaluation and our speciality homeopathy treatment for Eczema.